b2k8786/sanctum/README.md

 ```bash
 composer require laravel/sanctum
 ```
-- Run migrations do that token tables by Sanctum can be added to database
+- Run migrations, do that so token tables by Sanctum can be added to database
 ```bash
 php artisan migrate
 ```